xullnn/ls_pull_over_push/210/answers.md

 answer:

-- `var` declared variable is local to a function scope or at the global scope
+- `var` declared variable is local to function scope or at the global scope
-- `let` and `const` declared variable
+- `let` and `const` declared variable:
   - when declared at the global scope, they are local to global scope(means they are at the global scope)
   - when declared inside a function body but outside of any block, they have function scope
   - when declared inside a block, they are only local to the block